 Alumni and guests are welcome to use the library's two black and white photocopiers and one color photocopier.
 Copies are $.10 per black and white copy and $.50 for color copies.

 Due to campus construction, visitor parking is subject to change.
 Please see the University's Parking on Campus page for current information.

 For most materials, overdue fines accrue at $.50 per day per item and cap at $10.00 per item.
 However there are exceptions for high-demand items.
 Recalled items accrue fines at $2.50 per item per day and cap at $50.00.
 Guest patrons may not place recalls on Hunt Library materials.
 Reserve materials that are kept past the three-hour check out period accrue fines at $.50 per item per hour or part of an hour and a cap at $50.00.

 An overdue notice will be sent two days after the due date.
 A second notice will be sent as a follow-up reminder ten days after the due date.
-Twenty days after the due date, the patron will be billed for the replacement cost of the item, plus a $15.00 processing fee and all applicable overdue fines.
+Twenty days after the due date, the patron will be billed $75.00 for the lost item, and all applicable overdue fines.

 Library privileges will be suspended for any Hunt Library Guest patron when one item is overdue or any fines are owed until the item(s) is/are returned and all fines and fees have been paid.
 Hunt Library Guests must pay fines/fees by personal check or cash in the library at the BORROW Desk.